hulu/roca/docs/README.md

 Essentially, the flow is:
 1. You tell `roca` to find and run your tests.
-1. `roca` tells `brs` to parse and interpret all of your source files.
+1. `roca` tells `brs` to parse and interpret all of your source files to create an execution scope.
 1. `roca` sends each test file to `brs`, which parses/interprets/executes the test, reports it back to `roca`.
 1. `roca` gathers all of the results, and reports them back to you.